Changissnz/nu_merchant_principal/README.md

 are exclusivity, higher rates of failure through a combination of less guidance and greater amounts of experimentation, and naturally less verification of methodology by peers fewer in numbers.
-And sophistication, when recognized, stands out in society in ways that garner reactions such as nuisances (maybe even threats) in some way, shape, or form to their privacy.
-Important questions to ask is, how risky is the sophistication process, and how fragile is the sophisticated from this process?
+And the sophisticated, when recognized, stands out in society in ways that garner reactions such as nuisances (maybe even threats) in some way, shape, or form to their privacy.
+Important questions to ask are: how risky is the sophistication process, and how fragile is the sophisticated from this process?
 The valuation, as numbers or descriptors supposed to be "objective", relies on calculations of the juxtaposition between the fragility (weaknesses) of the sophisticated and its effectiveness as a magnitude onto metrics that concern some objective/s.
+The beginning of this section mentions the "sophisticated and competent" as centers where envy is aimed at.
+The meaning of the word "competent", from a defense perspective, is the resilience against outside forces that do not approve of the sophistication/sophisticated in question.
+Can those that are undergoing sophistication stand up to the tried-and-true, those that may have nothing better to do than to challenge by interrupting their "transformations" or subverting their livelihood?
+If the answer is YES, then surely, the sophisticated and competent have something new to offer out of their reliability and unique strengths brought forward against those of the tried-and-true side.

+To adopt sophistication processes and proliferate the sophisticated is a trade-off decision problem, these problems being very frequent in economic decisions.
+In some cases, sophistication processes yield no improvements that can be objectively measured.
+They are simply trends, different lines of thinking and practicing and producing, that may turn out to be cause for contempt from others that view themselves as the origin and the sophisticated as the diversified "children" challengers.